 - West Buttermilk is great for beginners.
 Work your way up to Tiehack and Snowmass.
 Aspen Mountain is the most challenging.

-- The Ute Mountaineer offers free uphill rentals for Friday uphill socials!
-Friday morning uphill breakfast on Buttermilk is a great way to start.
+- The Ute Mountaineer offers a $250 4 Day Rental Punch Pass for the Uphill Socials.
+Friday morning uphill breakfast on Buttermilk is a great way to start uphilling.

 - Carry a backpack with water, dry gloves and room for your skins on the way down.
 If you’re going at night, remember a head lamp.

-- When going up a steep section, don’t lean forward on your toes as you would hiking, push into your heels to keep the highest surface area pressure with the snow.
+- When going up a steep section, don’t lean forward on your toes as you would hiking, push into your heels and stand up straight to keep the highest surface area pressure with the snow.

 Backcountry Skiing is not the same as uphilling on the resort!